 Next stop: money.
 Managing your finances at university is tricky but once you've mastered it, it can make all the difference to your university experience.
 Try not to be that student who spends their entire student loan in the first two weeks of term and has to live on cheap packet noodles for the remaining eight weeks.

 The first thing to do is to open a student bank account.
 Even if you already have a bank account or have previously opened a student bank account, it's still worth shopping around at the beginning of every academic year to find the best deals.
 Some banks will offer free railcards, coach cards or cashback at various retailers so it's worth comparing what each bank is offering.
-Luckily for you we've compiled a guide to student bank accounts in the UK to help you work out which is the best one for you this year.
+Luckily for you we've compiled a guide to student bank accounts in the UK, US and Canada to help you work out which is the best one for you this year.

 If you're still struggling to find accommodation and are starting to panic slightly, make sure you check out these tips for finding student accommodation to make the process as stress-free as possible.